tominebergseth/551_hospital_database/README.md

 - In the command line, navigate to the folder where you have downloaded this directory, then the Scripts folder: cd path_to_folder/551_Hospital_Database/Scripts
 - Note: The following examples use backslashes in the JSON objects as formatted for Windows.
 Reformat as needed for Mac.
+  - For some reason, the backslashes don't show on GitHub prior to doing git pull: perform git pull or reformat as needed.
 - Note: There is a supplementary SampleData.txt file that contains entry commands for departments, practitioners, receptionists, patients, and appointments.
   As mentioned under the file structure section, the JSONs are currently formatted for MAC and would need to be reformatted if added from Windows.
 This file is supplemental and contains many data points for thorough testing, it simply contains multiple samples of the functions detailed below.